AppDaemon/appdaemon/docs/APPGUIDE.rst

 Installation Page <INSTALL.html>`__ for further information on the configuration of AppDaemon itself).
 This file is in fact a Python module, and is expected to contain one or more classes derived from a supplied ``appdaemon`` class or a custom plugin.
-For instance, hass support can be used by importing from the supplied``appdaemon.plugins.hass.hassapi`` module.
+For instance, hass support can be used by importing from the supplied``hassapi`` module.
 The start of an app might look like this:

 .. code:: python

-    import appdaemon.plugins.hass.hassapi as hass
+    import hassapi as hass

     class OutsideLights(hass.Hass):